Murciano207/SpookFinance-docs/getting-started/faq.md

 ### Is there a Yogi Governance Token?

 Yes, Yogi Governance Token, [YOGI](https://bscscan.com/address/0x88888C8783a88aD40d995073Ab7FBbe8d34aCdA8), can be used to vote on proposals and steer the direction of the protocol.
 Every week 384,000 YOGIs, or approximately 20M per year, are distributed to liquidity providers.
-They are typically distributed directly to liquidity providers on Tuesdays at 2300 UTC.

 * 20M YOGI tokens were initially allocated to founders, all subject to vesting periods.
 * 10M were allocated for the Yogi Ecosystem Fund.
 This fund will be deployed to attract and incentivize strategic partners that will help the Yogi ecosystem grow and thrive.
 YOGI holders will ultimately decide how this fund is used over the coming years.
 * 10M were allocated for community contributors to help create and raise awareness of Yogi.
-* 5M were allocated for the IDO of Yogi.
+* 10M were allocated for the IDO of Yogi.
-* 5M were allocated for the Fundraising Fund.
-This fund will be used for future fundraising rounds to support Yogi Studio operations and growth.
-YOGI tokens will never be sold to retail investors.
 * The remaining 50M tokens are intended to be mostly distributed to liquidity providers in the coming years.

 ## Yogi Pools

 ### What is a Yogi Pool?

 The fundamental building block of the Yogi Protocol is the Yogi Pool.
-Pools are smart contracts that implement the Yogi Protocol, and hold value in two or more BEP20 tokens.
+Pools are smart contracts that implement the Yogi Protocol, and hold value in two or more ERC20 tokens.

 You can think of a Yogi Pool as an automated, market-making portfolio.
 Each token asset has an independent weight, and can be traded against any other token in the pool.
 For example, you could have a pool with three tokens in the following proportions 50% WBNB, 25% BTC and 25% BUSD.